jeffersoncarvalho/aranha-robo/README.md

 <br/>
 quad_servo_gen: normal shields.
 <br/>
-See servo_configuration.png for servo order installation order in the shield.
+See servo_configuration.png for servo installation order in the shield.